 Aiman is also involved in a number of national organizations including Infectious Diseases Society of America (IDSA), Society of Infectious Diseases Pharmacists (SIDP), and the American College of Clinical Pharmacy (ACCP).
 Her research interests include antimicrobial stewardship (inpatient and outpatient), gram-negative resistance, rapid diagnostics, pharmacokinetics/pharmacodynamics, and antiretroviral therapy and resistance.

 Aiman serves as the primary preceptor for the Infectious Diseases Learning Experience and as a co-preceptor for the Clinical Monitoring and Clinical Operations Learning Experience.

 Jennifer L. Costello received her PharmD from Wilkes University.
 She completed a pharmacy practice residency at the Christiana Care Health System in Delaware, and is BCPS certified.
 She is also trained, and currently authorized, to administer injectable medications.
 Dr. Costello is the Critical Care Pharmacy Team Leader and a Critical Care Clinical Pharmacy Specialist focused in trauma and pain management.
 She has precepting experience with students from various surrounding universities and colleges.

 Jennifer serves as the primary preceptor for the Critical Care rotation and the elective Pain service and trauma learning experiences.

-Andrea serves as preceptor for the elective Ambulatory Care learning experience at The Heart Group.
+Andrea serves as a preceptor for the practice management learning experience.